-Cloud Software: 5 Common Concerns and How to Address Them2 Nov 2020
+Cloud Software: 5 Common Concerns and How to Address Them8 Aug 2022

 Why?
-Because we believed in the benefits and future of the technology.
+Because we believe in the benefits and future of the technology.

 And that decision has paid off.
 The Cloud as a “place” to grow and develop our CRM system (and our business) has gone from strength to strength.
-Last year (2019) our own corner of the Cloud, SaaS (software as a service), was projected to grow 17% in just a single year.
-By 2022, the SaaS industry was projected to be worth over $151 billion!
+In 2019 our own corner of the Cloud, SaaS (software as a service), was projected to grow 17% in just a single year.
+By the end of 2022, the SaaS industry is projected to be worth over $151 billion!

 But not everyone wants their business data in the Cloud.

 If you’re one of these people, please stick with me.
 I’d like to go through the five most common concerns I hear from people who are trying to avoid Cloud software and storage.
 First, I’m going to quickly skim over my top five benefits, though.

 And if, at the end of this article, you aren’t convinced, I’d really like you to give me a call or click the button in the bottom right to start chatting.
 This isn’t (just) to see if I can change your mind.
 I would be genuinely curious to know why you still see the Cloud as something to be avoided.

 So let’s get started on a positive note…the benefits.